thavlik/machine-learning-portfolio/experiments/grasp_and_lift_eeg/README.md

 | [src/classification.py](/src/classification.py)                          | Base classification experiment
 | [src/dataset/grasp_and_lift_eeg.py](/src/dataset/grasp_and_lift_eeg.py)  | Grasp-and-Lift EEG dataset
 | [src/models/resnet_classifier1d.py](/src/models/resnet_classifier1d.py)  | 1D ResNet classifier model

+## Future Direction
+This experiment was a massive success and `GraspAndLiftEEGDetection` has since become a "stock" dataset for me.
+Because my familiarity with it is so high, I find it ideal for multi-dataset experiments.
+I fully intend to use the trained model from this experiment in future projects.

+Right now my goal is to contribute this dataset to [Lightning Bolts](https://github.com/PyTorchLightning/lightning-bolts/pull/742).
+While the authors [greenlit its inclusion in late 2020](https://github.com/PyTorchLightning/lightning-bolts/pull/446), I opted to hold off until I could confirm cross-subject generalization was feasible.

 ## License
 ### Data